Wazzaps/fingerpaint/README.md

 Your touchpad will not control the cursor while drawing, though external mice should still work.

-No Wayland support at the moment, I need a simple `xinput disable ...` replacement.
+It has support for both X11 (all desktop environments), and Wayland (just Gnome at the moment).

 ## Video: